-If you are a fellow researcher – please write me.
-I’d love to do something together.
+If you are a fellow researcher – please write me to connect.

 A must to read for every physician and patient- Review of long COVID findings: